 Year 11 Post 16 options – preparing for the future

-On Thursday 7 November Year 11 2019 students from The Deepings School took part in a number of activities to learn more about their choices at the end of the academic year.
+On Wednesday 21 October, Year 11 students from The Deepings School took part in a number of activities to learn more about their choices at the end of the academic year.

-“We would like to thank all the organisations who arranged activities and gave up their time to provide a good range of impartial and up-to-date information, advice and guidance.
-Our aim is to ensure that students can make informed decisions about the progression route that is right for them and highlight some excellent opportunities for developing skills that will help students develop into well-rounded citizens.
+“We would like to thank all the organisations who put together virtual presentations and activities to enable us to provide a good range of impartial and up-to-date careers guidance.
+Our aim is to ensure students can make well- informed decisions about the progression route that is right for them, whilst developing key skills and being able to conduct independent research.